Continental Divide National Scenic Trail

 In 2012, Montana Wilderness Association launched a trail stewardship program to help maintain and complete this vital mountain trail.
 Our Volunteer Trail Crew engages volunteers in hands-on service to public lands, including several trips on the CDT each summer.
 In addition, MWA partners with the Forest Service and Montana Conservation Corps to engage Blackfeet Youth in trail maintenance on the CDT in the Badger-Two Medicine through the Piikani Lands Crew.
 Protecting and completing the CDT remains a top priority for Montana Wilderness Association.

-Over the last eight years, MWA volunteers have stepped up time and again to serve our public lands.
+Over the last nine years, MWA volunteers have stepped up time and again to serve our public lands.
 Our accomplishments on the CDT in particular are astounding.

 6 Miles Trail Constructed